 BliVakker is a Norwegian online business and is one of the most successful and recognizable online brands in the country.

 Objective – BliVakker set out to streamline their checkout process.
 At that time, eBay and Amazon were the two big names in online shopping.
-Partly as a reaction to Amazon’s success, eBay added a ‘buy it now’ button to many of its online auctions, allowing items to be purchased outright without the need for a bidding war.
+Partly as a reaction to Amazon’s success, eBay added a ‘buy it now’ button in many of its online auctions, allowing items to be purchased outright without the need for a bidding war.
 BliVakker heard of the positive results this was leading to and wanted to try something similar.

 Test – The company decided to let customers use their Facebook logins during the checkout process rather than having to create a separate account to use.
 They ran an A/B analysis comparing this new approach to the previous model where a separate login was required.